 Trade in Services

 The Trade in Services Agreement (TiSA), is currently being negotiated by 23 members of the World Trade Organisation (WTO), including the EU.
 Together, the participating countries account for 70% of world trade in services.
 Talks were put on hold in late autumn 2016 and the next steps still need to be determined.

 Since the Lisbon Treaty entered into force in 2009, trade agreements need the Parliament’s approval before they can enter into force.
 MEPs also need to be regularly updated on progress during negotiations.

 Parliament has already shown it will not hesitate to use its veto if there are serious concerns.
 For example MEPs rejected the Anti-Counterfeiting Trade Agreement (Acta) in 2012.

-This article was originally published on 19 October 2016, but updated on 5 December 2018 to include the latest available information.
+This article was originally published on 19 October 2016, but updated on 13 February 2019 to include the vote on the Singapore agreement.